SUPPORT IMR THROUGH A ONE-TIME OR MONTHLY DONATION

 Your donation will allow us to bring more supplies, training, equipment and a long lasting relief effort to communities that need it most.
 International Medical Relief is a 501(c)(3) nonprofit organization.

-We are currently focusing our fundraising to improve our patient care in four areas:
+We are currently focusing our fundraising in these areas:

 We are also raising money for sight-saving surgery for two young siblings born with a genetic skin disease that has left them unable to blink their eyes.